Join us for Te Poipoi Kaiako, designed to support mentors and their mentees on their journey to full certification.

-- provisional teachers (PTs) in English medium and Pia in Māori medium settings
+- Provisional teachers (PTs) in English medium and Pia in Māori medium settings

-- overseas trained teachers (OTTs) with provisional certification
+- Overseas trained teachers (OTTs) with provisional certification

-- mentor teachers and Pou Tautoko.
+- Mentor teachers and Pou Tautoko

 Explore the programme outline